 You don’t need a comprehensive understanding of ISO standards to see how the series works, and some won’t be relevant to your organisation, but there are a few core ones that you should be familiar with.

 That’s because it contains an overview of everything you must do to achieve compliance, which is expanded upon in each of the following standards.

-This is a supplementary standard that discusses the information security controls that organisations might choose to implement.
+This is a supplementary standard that provides an overview of information security controls that organisations might choose to implement.